DecoraterBot-devs/DecoraterBot/README.md

 [DecoraterBotCore](https://github.com/AraHaan/DecoraterBotCore/tree/Pre-Beta) and [DecoraterCore](https://github.com/AraHaan/DecoraterCore/)

 ### Be sure you have all the requirements for these 2 cores.
-### The requirements in the the README file in those repositories.
+### The requirements is in the README file in those repositories.